gerritonagoodday/google_translate/README.md

 # SYNOPSIS

 If you are an Eddie Izzard fan try this.
-Information and debug messages go to _stderr_, hence the `<2`/dev/null>> redirection:
+Information and debug messages go to _stderr_, hence the 2>/dev/null redirection:

-    ./google_translate.pl -s en -t de -q 'Hello world, my name is Jeff, the god of biscuits.'
+    google_translate.pl -s en -t de -q 'Hello world, my name is Jeff, the god of biscuits.'
 2>/dev/null

 This returns: